Choosing a School

 There are 17 military high schools in the United Schools.
 JROTC forms the backbone of the military training component at these schools.
 Here's what's involved.

-The JROTC or Junior Reserve Officers Training Corps is an integral part of military high schools in the United States.
+The JROTC, or Junior Reserve Officers Training Corps, is an integral part of military high schools in the United States.
 While my daughters attended non-military boarding schools, my eldest daughter was enrolled in the ROTC program at MIT while she was at Harvard.
 I was very impressed at how the blend of military training and first-rate academics played out then and in her later life.
-Consequently, as I read the seventeen military schools' websites we have here on Boarding School Review, I couldn't help but notice how seamlessly these schools weave the JROTC program into their school life.
+Consequently, as I scanned the seventeen military schools' websites we have on Boarding School Review, I couldn't help but notice how seamlessly these schools weave the JROTC program into their school life.
 JROTC is not an add-on or an extracurricular activity.
-I believe that when you blend and integrate the JROTC program's proven training and goals with a military school's rigorous college-preparatory academic curriculum, you aim to produce graduates who understand service to their country, know how to lead, and are confident in their own personal path forward.
+When you blend and integrate the JROTC program's proven training and goals with a military school's rigorous college-preparatory academic curriculum, you aim to produce graduates who understand service to their country, know how to lead and are confident in their personal path forward.

 Here is a look at JROTC and what it entails.